SciComp8/Project_Portfolio/README.md

 # Coding collection for diverse research projects

-This repository contains codes affiliated with multiple collaborative and individual projects.
+This repository contains coding work affiliated with multiple collaborative and individual research projects.

 - Bayesian integrative clustering of multi-omics data (use R)
   - BayesClustering_ALiu.Rmd